 Best Online Liberal Arts Programs in Norfolk, NE (2026)

 Norfolk, Nebraska has a population of about 25,962.
 The city’s median household income is $62,175 (Census ACS 2023, 5-year).
 About 24.0% of adults 25+ hold a bachelor’s degree or higher.
-There are 4 accredited liberal arts programs within 100 miles of Norfolk.
+Our directory has 25 accredited schools offering liberal arts programs near Norfolk, with tuition ranging from $38,190 to $50,429 per year for indexed programs.
 In Nebraska, the top-earning liberal arts-related role is Management Analyst at a median $82,440 annually (BLS, May 2024).

 Closest Liberal Arts Schools to Norfolk